A daughter reflects on her father, Maurice Edmond Müller: An interview with Janine Aebi-Müller

 As a "social entrepreneur," he gave financial support to many societies, including the AO, Synthes USA, etc, when it was for the cause and not for personal gain: he also offered financial help to individual orthopedic surgeons who wanted to contribute to improving the world.

-And as our father he has passed on to us his rules of life, which illuminated his own specific life discipline of the responsibility of the favored, the successful, the special.
+And as our father he has passed on to us his rules of life, which illuminated his own life philosophy of the responsibility of the favored, the successful, the special.

 What are some of the rules of life that he implemented to manifest that single-pointed focus.

 Rule 1: "Give the world your best.
-But don't be surprised if you get slaps in the face instead of thanks.
+But don't be surprised if you get slaps in the face instead of gratitude.
 Nevertheless, always do your best."

 Rule 2: "He who is crowned with success wins false friends and real enemies.
 Strive for success nevertheless."